-3.4.5 Other Requirements Applicable to Lots in the G District District Specific Development Standards.
+- i.
+For principal structures 10 feet - ii.
+For accessory structures 5 feet - j) Maximum Building Size No building shall have a footprint exceeding 10,000 square feet, with the exception of buildings that are set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way.
+Buildings set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way shall not have a footprint exceeding 17,000 square feet. - 3.4.5 District Specific Development Standards.
 These standards are intended to ensure that the Gateway Residential/Commercial District remains a scenic entrance to the village of Richmond, and that there is compatibility between the residential and commercial uses.
 The historic settlement pattern of this area, with a vegetated greenspace adjacent to Route 2 and a pattern of mixed-use development, shall be maintained.
-In addition to the standards found in Section 5.5.3, when applicable, the following standards shall apply: No Zoning Permit shall be issued for Land Development in the G District unless the Land Development meets the following requirements:
+In addition to the standards found in Section 5 when applicable, the following standards shall apply: